vgrigory/candidates/README.md

 Submitting Your Answers
 ======================================

-Create a patch file and [mail it to us](mailto:work@hangar162.com) at work@hangar162.com.
+Create a patch file and [mail it to us](mailto:work@dispatch.tv) at work@dispatch.tv.
 Assuming you're in this working directory, you can create a patch file for all of the work you've done with this command:

     $ git format-patch origin/master..master --stdout > /tmp/patch